ShwethaReddymalli/data603-sp22/research-paper/final.md

 <br />
 <br />

 Spark is a complete data analytics engine and is the undisputed choice for data science use cases, however, Spark needs a lot of memory and if the memory is not enough for the data to fit in, it might lead to major degradation in performance.
 MapReduce is used for dealing with the data when it is not possible to fit into memory.
-This explains that Spark provides lesser latency than that MR. Because of the interaction with a hard disk, MR is less tolerant to failure and might not require a full restart in case of any disruption to the process, but Spark can cause disruption to the process as its operations occur in memory and it needs to be started from initial point if failed in between.
+This explains that Spark provides lesser latency than that MR. Because of the interaction with a hard disk, MR is less tolerant to failure and might not require a full restart in case of any disruption to the process, but Spark can cause disruption to the process as its operations occur in memory and it needs to be started from the initial point if failed in between.
 <br />
 <br />
 <img src="https://k21academy.com/wp-content/uploads/2018/10/Capture-1.png" width="350"/>